zaceno/hyperapp-form/README.md

 <script src="httos://unpkg.com/@zxlabs/hyperapp-form/dist/iife.js"></script>
 ```

-that will inject an object in the global scope called `hyperappform`, holding all the components descriptbed below.
+that will inject an object in the global scope called `hyperappform`, holding all the components described below.

 ## Basics